slawo/chrome-dev-webpack-plugin/README.md

       }
     }

+Additionally if `script.js` generates another file (ex: `script.bundle.js`).
+This entry will automatically be renamed to the right filename.

 ## options

  - `entry`: the path to the source manifest file (tries to find one if none provided)